Maybe It Was Memphis: Content

 The song is a mid-tempo ballad in which the female narrator recalls a former lover whom she met in Memphis, Tennessee.
 It is composed in the key of A major with a vocal range of A_{3}-E_{5}.
 The main chord pattern on the verses is A-D twice, E-D twice, and E-G-A.

 Michael Anderson wrote the song in 1983.
 In an article for TAXI, he described the song writing process:

+Critical reception

+In 2024, Rolling Stone ranked "Maybe It Was Memphis" at #177 on its 200 Greatest Country Songs of All Time ranking.

 American Idol & The Voice

 On May 24, 2011, Lauren Alaina performed the song during the finale of American Idol.
 Carrie Underwood selected the song as part of the round of competition in which each contestant's idol chose their song.
 On May 8, 2013, during the live rounds of the fourth season of The Voice, Danielle Bradbery from Blake Shelton's team sang it as her song.
+On season 23 of The Voice, Grace West sang the song for her blind audition.